iyzhang/www/_posts/2015-02-01-consistency.md

 ### Linearizability, Serializability and Others

 OK, now back to how we order operations and transactions in a transactional storage system.
-There are many different types of ordering guarantees, which is a huge topic because there are so many choices.
+There are so many different types of ordering guarantees, so it is a huge topic.
 I will primarily talk about the strongest variants because these are the best defined.

 **Sequential (or serializable) consistency** ensures that the same operations are applied in the same order to every copy of the data